fluencelabs/fRPC-Substrate/hacking_frpc.md

 ```

-All you have to do is change your dApps HTTP transport url to `http://127.0.0.1:3000`.
+All you have to do is change your dApps HTTP transport url to `http://127.0.0.1:3000` and keep using your dApp as is.
 In the absence of a dAPP, we can interact the gateway from the command line:

 ```bash
 curl http://127.0.0.1:3000  \\